Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs

-Once we have sampled the sub-DOAG~$D'$, sampling~$I$ is straightforward and the injective function~$f$ is obtained as a permutation of~$I$ (thus deciding of the order of the elements of~$I$ as children of the new vertex) shuffled with the largest~$(p-i)$ sources of~$D'$.
-The correctness and complexity of this procedure in terms of integer multiplications are stated in Theorem~\ref{thm:sample:cost}.
+A straightforward application of the recursive method from Nijenhuis and Wilf \cite{NW1978} leads to Algorithm~\ref{algo:sample:DOAG}, which is presented here in a high level fashion.

+In~\cite[\S 3]{GPV2021}, we discuss how to implement Algorithm~\ref{algo:sample:DOAG} efficiently.
+In particular we suggest a data-structure to represent DOAGs that allows for an efficient selection of the subset~$I$ at line~\ref{algo:line:subset} and the function~$f$ at line~\ref{algo:line:f}.
+In addition, implementation considerations are also given for the~\textbf{pick} instruction at line~\ref{algo:line:pick}, which is the core of the ``recursive method''.
+As mentioned above, the numbers~$D_{n,m,k}^{\mathcal P}$ either have to be pre-computed for Algorithm~\ref{algo:sample:DOAG} to work, or must be lazily computed and memoised on the fly.

+In practice, pre-computing all the necessary numbers to sample a uniform DOAG with~$n = 50$ vertices (without any constraint on~$m$ and on the out-degree) using our library already takes about~$8$ seconds on a standard laptop.
+This running time rapidly increases, which makes the cost generating large structures prohibitive.
+However, when limiting the number of edges and using a finite set~$\mathcal P$, one can achieve much better results.
+For instance generating the four large bounded-degree DOAGs from Figure~\ref{fig:bigdoag:random} takes about~$11$ seconds on the same laptop, most of this time being spent in the pre-computation.

-\begin{theorem} Algorithm~\ref{algo:sample:DOAG} computes a uniform random DOAG with~$n$ vertices (among which~$k$ are sources) and~$m$ edges by performing~$O\left(\sum_{v} d_v^2 \right)$ multiplications where~$v$ ranges over the vertices of the resulting graph and $d_v$ is the out-degree of~$v$. \end{theorem}
+\begin{theorem} Algorithm~\ref{algo:sample:DOAG} computes a uniform random DOAG with~$n$ vertices (among which~$k$ are sources) and~$m$ edges by performing~$O\left(\sum_{v} d_v^2 \right)$ multiplications of a small integer by a large integer, where~$v$ ranges over the vertices of the resulting graph and $d_v$ is the out-degree of~$v$. \end{theorem}

-\begin{proof} The complexity result is a straightforward consequence of the above discussion.
-Uniformity is proved by induction.
-Let~$D$ be a DOAG of parameters~$(n, m, k)$ and let~$(D', s, I, f)$ denote the result of one decomposition step of~$D$.
-Then the probability that~$D$ is returned by~$\funname{UnifDOAG}(n, m, k)$ is